simul/simul.github.io/unity/index.md

 ===============

-trueSKY is fully compatible with these versions of Unity
+trueSKY is compatible with these versions of Unity

 | Unity 5       | 2017  | 2018  | 2019  |